Superphénix: Closure

 Superphénix had been a focus point of many groups opposed to nuclear power, including the green party Les Verts, since its planning and construction.
 A national network called Sortir du nucléaire was formed, bringing together hundreds of organisations: local committees, ecological associations, citizen movements and parties.

 Power production was halted in December 1996 for maintenance.
-However, following a court case led by opponents of the reactor, on February 28, 1997 the Conseil d'État (Supreme State Administrative Court) ruled that a 1994 decree, authorizing the restart of Superphénix, was invalid.
+However, following a court case led by opponents of the reactor, on February 28, 1997, the Conseil d'État (Supreme State Administrative Court) ruled that a 1994 decree, authorizing the restart of Superphénix, was invalid.
 In June 1997, one of the first actions of Lionel Jospin on becoming prime minister was to announce the closure of the plant because of its excessive costs.

-A 1996 report by the French Accounting Office (Cour des Comptes) acknowledge low availability factors (below 10%) but also noticed improvements in 1996 and evaluated that availability above 46% would had made economically convenient to keep the plant open at last up to 2001.
+A 1996 report by the French Accounting Office (Cour des Comptes) acknowledge low availability factors (below 10%) but also noticed improvements in 1996 and evaluated that availability above 46% would have made economically convenient to keep the plant open at least up to 2001.
 The total expenditure on the reactor was estimated at 60 billion francs (9.1 billion euro).

 A 1998 "Inquiry commission on Superphenix and fast neutrons reactor sector" reported that "decision to close Superphénix was included in Jospin's program ... in the agreement between Socialist Party and Green Party".
 Also the same report says "despite many difficulties, the technical results are meaningful".
 In the explanation of vote at the end of the report, commission members says "give up on Superphenix has been a big error" and "Superphenix has to die because is a symbol".

 The last of the 650 fuel rods was removed from the reactor on March 18, 2003.
 They are now stored in spent fuel pools.

 A public inquiry was launched in April 2004 to consider plans to set up a plant to incorporate the 5,500 tonnes of sodium coolant in 70,000 tonnes of concrete.
 The plan is similar to that used following the closure of the Dounreay Fast Reactor in the United Kingdom.

-Superphénix was the last fast breeder reactor operating in Europe for electricity production.